smnh/single-config/README.md

 }
 ```

-It is generally suggested to use environment selectors as a last nesting
+It is generally suggested to use environment selectors as the last nesting
-level that references scalar values instead of setting nested objects as
+level that references scalar values instead of nested objects.
+This allows
-selector values.
-This allows better visual comparison between environment
+better visual comparison between environment values.
+After all, this was
-values.
-After all, this is the main idea behind this kind of configuration
+the main idea behind this kind of configuration management - "To easily
-management - "To easily maintain and quickly identify all possible
+maintain and quickly identify all possible configuration values among
-configuration values among different environments".
+different environments".

 Another advantage of doing this is making sure that all properties where
 defined for the current environment (if `default` was not defined).